 While your team are remote working, ensure that you have support in place for their mental health.

-Many businesses we have worked with have partnered with third party mental health counsellors, whereby teams are provided with free and confidential mental health counselling whenever they may need it.
+Many businesses I have worked with have partnered with third party mental health counsellors, whereby teams are provided with free and confidential mental health counselling whenever they may need it.

 For those who are struggling during this time, mental health counselling has become a lifeline of support in a very dark uncertain time.